-Our construction is inspired by that of Calabrese et al.\@ \cite{Calabrese:2014yza} and involves two symmetric auxiliary intervals on either side of the single interval under consideration.
-In this construction we have utilized certain properties of the minimal EWCS along with a specific relation valid for the dual bulk BTZ black hole geometry to determine the minimal EWCS for this configuration.
-Finally we implement the bipartite limit where the auxiliary intervals are allowed to be infinite and constitute the rest of the system, to arrive at the minimal EWCS for the single interval at a finite temperature in question.
-The holographic entanglement negativity computed using the conjecture advanced in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} through our alternate construction for the EWCS correctly reproduces the corresponding replica result in \cite{Calabrese:2014yza} mentioned earlier.
+In this article we demonstrate the equivalence of the two holographic proposals up to constants involving the Markov gap.
+In this connection we also address the intriguing issue of the missing thermal entropy term for the single interval configuration at a finite temperature for the second proposal based on the EWCS through an alternative construction.
+Our construction is inspired by that of Calabrese \textit{et al.\@} \cite{Calabrese:2014yza} and involves two symmetric auxiliary intervals on either side of the single interval under consideration.
+In this construction we have utilized certain properties of the EWCS along with a specific relation valid for the dual bulk BTZ black hole geometry.
+Finally we implement the bipartite limit where the auxiliary intervals are allowed to be infinite and constitute the rest of the system, to arrive at the correct minimal EWCS for the configuration in question.
+The holographic entanglement negativity computed using the conjecture advanced in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} through our alternative construction for the EWCS correctly reproduces the corresponding replica result in \cite{Calabrese:2014yza} mentioned earlier.
 In particular we are able to obtain the missing thermal entropy term in the expression for the holographic entanglement negativity described in \cite{Calabrese:2014yza}.
 We further observe that the monodromy analysis employed by the authors in \cite{Kusuki:2019zsp} and that in \cite{Malvimat:2017yaj} lead to identical functional forms for the relevant four point correlation function for the twist fields, in the large central charge limit for the mixed state configuration of the single interval at a finite temperature.
-Our resolution to the issue described above indicates that the minimal EWCS is proportional to the specific algebraic sum of the lengths of the geodesics homologous to the particular combinations of intervals as described in \cite{Chaturvedi:2016rcn}.

-This article is organized as follows.
-In section \ref{sec_ew_review} we review the entanglement wedge construction given in \cite{Takayanagi:2017knl} and the subsequent computation of holographic entanglement negativity described in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp}.
-Following this we describe the mismatch of the results for the single interval at a finite temperature in \cite{Kudler-Flam:2018qjo,Kusuki:2019zsp} with existing results in the literature before moving on to digress briefly on the monodromy method utilized to compute the entanglement negativity.
-In section \ref{sec_alt_construct} we propose our alternate construction for the minimal entanglement wedge cross section for this configuration and compute the holographic entanglement negativity utilizing this construction.
-Finally, we summarize our results in section \ref{sec_summary} and present our conclusions.